brennon/eim/README.md

     mongorestore -d emotion-in-motion-test --drop ./mongodb-dump/emotion-in-motion-test
     mongorestore -d emotion-in-motion-production --drop ./mongodb-dump/emotion-in-motion-production
     ```

+    The first of these three databases represent the databases that are used
+    in the development, test, and production [Node environments]
+    (#environments).

 5. Start the Max helper project located at `EiMpatch/EmotionInMotion.maxproj`.
 You'll need [Max 6](https://cycling74.com/) or later.